neutralinojs/neutralinojs.github.io/docs/api/window.md

 ```

 ## window.setDraggableRegion(domId)
-Converts a give DOM element to a draggable region.
-The user will be able to drag the native window by dragging the
-given DOM element.
+Converts a given DOM element to a draggable region.
+The user will be able to drag the native window by dragging the given DOM element.
 This feature is suitable to make custom window bars along with the [borderless mode](../configuration/neutralino.config.json#modeswindowborderless-boolean).

 ### Parameters